 Greenhouse gases (GHGs)

 Water vapor, Carbon dioxide (CO2), methane(CH4), Nitrous oxide(N2O) and man made fluorinated gases Chlorofluorocarbons (CFCs) and Hydrochlorofluorocarbons (HCFCs) are all greenhouse gases.
-Once released in the atmosphere each of them has a different lifetime and a different Global Warming Potential (GWP).
+Once released into the atmosphere each of them has a different lifetime and a different Global Warming Potential (GWP).

 According to the IPCC(Intergovernmental Panel on climate change) “Radiative forcing is a measure of the influence a factor has in altering the balance of incoming and outgoing energy in the Earth-atmosphere system and is an index of the importance of the factor as a potential climate change mechanism.
 In this report radiative forcing values are for changes relative to preindustrial conditions defined at 1750 and are expressed in Watts per square meter (W/m2).”